jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

 ##### 3. `COMMENT`

 The table comment should be passed as the standard `comment` keyword argument to the `Table` constructor, not as a `starrocks_` prefix.
+Otherwise, it will show some uncertain behaviors.

 ##### 4. `starrocks_PARTITION_BY`